jeabraham/hubitat-ac-solar-setback/README.md

 ## License, Limit of Liability & Credits

 Developed by **John Abraham**, leveraging assistance from **ChatGPT**.
 Feel free to modify and share under the terms of the **MIT License**.
-Note the MIT license limits liability, this app could damage your air conditioner by cycling it too often.
-Be extra cautious if your thermostat does not have a compressor protection delay feature, a.k.a. short‐cycle protection.
+Note the MIT license limits liability, even with the short cycling feature, this app could damage your air conditioner by cycling it too often, ensure your thresholds are far enough apart to account for your air conditioners power (if you aren't monitoring it) and for clouds coming and going.